ngocuong0105/dendron-wiki/vault/personal developement.Books.The Money Machine.md

 - **Leverage** gives the investor an opportunity for a large profit with a small stake.

 Liquidity range: The range of financial assets extends from cash to long-term loans.

+# The International Financial Revolution

+Old system - Bretton Woods had fixed exchange rates with strict controls on capital flows.
+This system went down in 1970s.
+Sterling was moved to floating point with the US dollar.

+Floating exchange rates added risks for companies trading worldwide.
+This was opportunity for financial companies to mitigate foreign-exchange rate.

+There are 3 elements of monetary policy:
+- exchange rates
+- interest rates
+- capital controls

+Under Bretton Woods system, countries controlled their exchange rates and capital flows.

+*The absence of takeovers meant there was no market discipline on poor companies to perform well.*

+The free-market model: lower taxes, reduced government deficits and open capital markets.

+**Globalization**

+What is globalization?
+It is one of those terms that is often used, but more rarely defined.
+Broadly speaking, it is a trend whereby trade, investment and culture have become ever more international.